Irish Whip Wrestling: Growth (2005–2007)

-Return of Gym Wars; Memorial Tournament & Tours (2008–2019)
+Return of Gym Wars; Memorial Tournament & Tours (2008–2022)

-On June 1, 2008 Gym Wars returned after a 10-month absence.
-Later that month, IWW returned to the National Basketball Arena in Tallaght, Dublin for the first time in six years.
+In 2008, Gym Wars shows were replaced with more additional live events.
+Later that year IWW returned to the National Basketball Arena in Tallaght, Dublin for the first time in six years.
 All the matches were taped for IWW's television show on Buzz TV.

-IWW continued running shows in 2011.
-Around this time they branched into fundraisers, festival events and summer circuit shows.
+IWW continued running national shows in 2011 and had re-runs on of their content on a number Irish terrestrial TV channels.
+Around this time, they branched into more fundraiser festival seasonal events and festival circuit shows.

-From 2011 onward IWW focused on exhibiting Irish talent.
-The roster of wrestlers from all over the world slimmed down.
-Touring performers from Canada, America, the UK and Europe were still used.
+From 2012 onward, IWW focused on showcasing almost exclusively Irish talent, resulting in a smaller roster that still utilised touring performers from Canada, America, the UK, and Europe.

-Presently, Irish Whip tours nationally doing the festival & agricultural show circuit.
-Approximately 30 shows a year in 2019, compared to its peak of 60+ a year at one time.
+Irish Whip Wrestling toured nationally, participating in the festival and agricultural show circuit.
+In 2019, they held approximately 30 shows, compared to their peak of over 60 shows per year.

+Come the end of 2022, Irish Whip Wrestling never returned to performing live events.

 Hibernation

-Due to the Global pandemic of the Covid-19 Virus, Irish Whip Wrestling went into Hibernation in 2020 & 2021.
+Irish Whip Wrestling stopped running live events in 2022.